Short-term (by June 2024)

 10 February, 2025: CLA arrives in Emerald to begin engagement with educators.

-February, 2025: Additional information on the Enhancing Early Childhood Education & Care program can be found here.
+February, 2025: Additional information on the EECEC project can be found here.

-March 25, CHDC, in partnership with Astute Early Years Specialists and Infinitum Consulting, co-designed and released a regional childcare survey in March 2024.
-The survey is open until 11 April and will help guide local community engagement through the Childcare Chats.
+March 25: CHDC, in partnership with Astute Early Years Specialists and Infinitum Consulting, co-designed and released a regional childcare survey in March 2024.
+The survey was open until 11 April and will help guide local community engagement through the Childcare Chats.

-On April 4, 2025, a CHDC-designed ad promoting our local childcare survey appeared on the front page of Emerald Today on April 5, 2025.
+April 4, 2025: a CHDC-designed ad promoting our local childcare survey appeared on the front page of Emerald Today on April 5, 2025.
 The campaign also includes advertising across LinkedIn, Facebook, and Google Ads to encourage community input.

-- Blackwater – Saturday, 7 June at Dempsey Park – Click here for more details.
+• Blackwater – Saturday, 7 June at Dempsey Park

-- Emerald – Sunday, 8 June at Centenary Park – Click here for more info.
+• Emerald – Sunday, 8 June at Centenary Park

 These events include free face painting, BBQs, kids’ activities, and cookies.
 They are designed to promote real conversations with families and educators about childcare access, challenges, and ideas for improvement.

 CHDC hosted two successful Childcare Chats as part of Action 5 – Childcare Leadership Alliance.
 These informal community sessions brought together local families and educators to share insights on childcare needs, access, and the challenges they face.
-Feedback gathered will inform the next phase of the Enhancing Early Childhood Education and Care (EECEC) project.
+Feedback gathered will inform the next phase of the EECEC project.

 As part of the EECEC project, CHDC launched a four-part webinar series throughout July 2025 to support early childhood education and care services in growing their workforce and improving staff utilisation.
 Delivered by Astute Early Years Specialists, the sessions attracted strong registrations and covered key topics including strategic rostering, sustainable staffing, and building future-ready workforce models.
 Recordings will be shared with all registered participants.